Automation: How the Past is Shaping Our Future

 - Automated candidate screenings

-To understand how automation is poised to change the way that agencies staff and recruit for their customers in the future, start by looking at the past.
+To understand how automation is poised to change the way that firms staff and recruit for their customers in the future, start by looking at the past.

-Recruitment automation, like auto manufacturing before it, provides an opportunity to facilitate growth at a rapid pace, both for individual agencies and for the industry as a whole.
-And the sooner a agency can implement automation, the sooner they’ll leave the past behind.
+Staffing automation, like auto manufacturing before it, provides an opportunity to facilitate growth at a rapid pace, both for individual agencies and for the industry as a whole.
+And the sooner a firm can implement automation, the sooner they’ll leave the past behind.

 While we’re still in the early days of leveraging automation in recruiting, there is an ever-growing list of agencies seeing ROI and using robots to help with the following: